seregazhuk/php-watcher/README.md

 The watcher can use different strategies to monitor your file system changes.
 Under the hood it detects the environment and chooses the best suitable strategy.

-### Resource-Watcher

-By default, it uses [yosymfony/resource-watcher](https://github.com/yosymfony/resource-watcher ) which is the slowest, and most resource intensive option, but it should work on all environments.
-Under the hood it is constantly asking the filesystem whether there are new changes or not.

 ### Fswatch

-[FsWatch](https://github.com/emcrisostomo/fswatch) is a cross-platform (Linux,Mac,Windows) file change monitor which will automatically use the platforms native functionality when possible.
+[FsWatch](https://github.com/emcrisostomo/fswatch) is a cross-platform (Linux,Mac,Windows) file change monitor that will automatically use the platforms native functionality when possible.
 Under the hood the filesystem notifies us when any changes occur.
-If your system has fswatch installed this strategy will be used.
+If your system has fswatch installed, this strategy will be used.

 **Has not been extensively tested.**

+### Chokidar

+[Chokidar](https://github.com/paulmillr/chokidar) is a JavaScript package for watching file and directory changes.
+At first run the watcher will check if Node.js is available in the system.
+If it is, it will install chokidar into the project.

 ## Spinner